jthuraisamy/SysWhispers/README.md

 # SysWhispers

-SysWhispers helps with evasion by generating header/ASM files implants can use to make direct system calls.
+SysWhispers assists with evasion by generating header/ASM files that can be used within implants for making direct system calls.

 All core syscalls are supported from Windows XP to Windows 10 19042 (20H2).
-Example generated files available in the `example-output/` folder.
+Example files are available in `example-output/`.

 ## Introduction

-Various security products place hooks in user-mode APIs which allow them to redirect execution flow to their engines and detect for suspicious behaviour.
-The functions in `ntdll.dll` that make the syscalls consist of just a few assembly instructions, so re-implementing them in your own implant can bypass the triggering of those security product hooks.
-This technique was popularized by [@Cn33liz](https://twitter.com/Cneelis) and his [blog post](https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/) has more technical details worth reading.
+Various security products place hooks within user-mode APIs that enable them to redirect execution flow to the corrosponding engine(s) and detect suspicious behaviour.
+Only a few functions in `ntdll.dll` like _assembly instructions_ implement syscalls, so re-implementing within your own implant can bypass the triggering of those product vendor hooks.
+This technique was popularized by [@Cn33liz](https://twitter.com/Cneelis) and his [blog post](https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/) has additional technical detail that's worth reading.

 SysWhispers provides red teamers the ability to generate header/ASM pairs for any system call in the core kernel image (`ntoskrnl.exe`) across any Windows version starting from XP.
 The headers will also include the necessary type definitions.

 The main implementation difference between this and the [Dumpert](https://github.com/outflanknl/Dumpert) POC is that this doesn't call `RtlGetVersion` to query the OS version, but instead does this in the assembly by querying the PEB directly.
 The benefit is being able to call one function that supports multiple Windows versions instead of calling multiple functions each supporting one version.

+There are few functions that assembly instructions in `ntdll.dll` that make syscalls,

 ## Installation